TABLE OF CONTENTS

 While the v4 supports Dual Micro HDMI outputs.

 Though the v4 has two HDMIs out, they do not function independently.
 This means that the Secondary HDMI output, the one furthest from the power supply, is just a mirrored copy of the Primary HDMI output.
-You can use this if you want to hook up two monitors to show the same output.
+So you can hook the CPU v4 to multiple monitors, but it will show the same Screen on both monitors.

 Below is a matrix of what is supported by these HDMI Outputs: